tototomate123/tuwunel/docker/README.md

 - The `Dockerfile.*` files are like "library functions" and provide definition for targets.
 These are written generically in the style of "template functions" with many variables allowing many targets to create many variations using the same Dockerfile.

-- All other files are various assets that may be referenced or used in a build mount, though at the time of this writing I've actually eliminated all of them, more may return one day.

 ### Getting started